BennyStrobes/Strober-lab-website/research/index.md

 {% include section.html %}

-**Modeling the context-specificity of genetic regulation of gene expresssion**
+**1. Modeling the context-specificity of genetic regulation of gene expresssion**

 {% capture col1 %}